afs/afs.github.io/sparql-agg-group-empty.md

 an aggregate function.
 All the rows are collected together with a special group key of `1`.
 The dictionary has one entry.

-There is has a problem in the specfication here - it puts in a special `GROUP BY` expression but when there are no rows from the `WHERE` clause, it does not get called.
+There is a problem in the specfication here - it puts in a special `GROUP BY` expression but when there are no rows from the `WHERE` clause, it does not get called.
 [A possible solution](#no-group) is given below.